katkes/katkes/README.md

 Here are some things about me:
 - I've given [TedTalk](https://www.youtube.com/watch?v=cfD93xNI5PI) in the past!
-- I have an ongoing catalogue of LeetCode solutions!
+- My favourite project would have to be the [STM API-related database project](https://github.com/katkes/SOEN-363-Project)!
 - Currently working on staying afloat in school and side projects 😅
 - Best way to contact me is through my [LinkedIn](https://www.linkedin.com/in/keshankathiripilay/)!